Today, January 27, is Family Literacy Day!

 The Cheat Code

-These 4 golden rules are incredibly powerful for early literacy development.
-It helps to have a summary statement that combines all of them into one effective adage.
+These six golden rules are incredibly powerful for early literacy development.
+It helps to have a summary takeaway that combines all of them into one effective adage.

-Consistently schedule time to teach specific literacy skills in a resource-rich environment, in partnership with parents and caregivers.
+Consistently schedule time to teach specific literacy skills in a resource-rich environment, in partnership with others involved in the child’s early learning.

 Sprig Learning is passionate about early learning, especially as it relates to early literacy.
 If you liked reading this article, please consider subscribing to our blog.
 See button below.